Terms and Conditions

 6.2 To cancel a Contract, you must inform us of the cancellation within the period stated above.
 We have also provided a cancellation form for your use, though you need not use the cancellation form provided.
 If you use the cancellation form provided, we will acknowledge receipt of your cancellation in writing.
 If the Products have been delivered to you, you must also return the Products to us as soon as reasonably practicable.
-For orders within the UK, we will cover the cost of return.
+For orders within the UK, we will cover the cost of return delivery by accepted means.
 Costs for the return of products from outside the UK may, at our entire discretion, be payable by the customer.
-You have a legal obligation to take reasonable care of the Products while they are in your possession.
+You have a legal obligation to take reasonable care of the Products whilst they are in your possession.

 6.3 Please see our terms and conditions of business which contain important provisions relating to the return of certain Products which contain stones or materials which may be the subject of UK or EU trade embargoes and which are therefore not capable of return.
 In such circumstances, we are unable to offer a refund.